NethServer/docs/administrator-manual/en/base_system.rst

 .. note:: The server must have at least one network interface.
 When the server has only one interface, this interface must have green role.

-If the server i installed on a public VPS (Virtual Private Server) public, it should must be configured with a green interface.
+If the server is installed on a public VPS (Virtual Private Server) public, it should must be configured with a green interface.
 All critical services should be closed using :ref:`network_services-section` panel.

 .. _logical_interfaces-section:

 Logical interfaces
 ------------------

+In :guilabel:`Network` page press :guilabel:`New interface` button to create a logical interface.
 Supported logical interfaces are:

 * :index:`alias`: associate more than one IP address to an existing network interface.
   The alias has the same role of its associated physical interface
 * :index:`bond`: arrange two or more network interfaces, provides load balancing and fault tolerance
 * :index:`bridge`: connect two different networks, it's often used for bridged VPN and virtual machine
-* :index:`vlan` (Virtual Local Area Network): create two or more physically separated networks using a single interface
+* :index:`VLAN` (Virtual Local Area Network): create two or more physically separated networks using a single interface

 Aliases are used to configure multiple IPs on a single NIC.
 For example, if you want to have more public IP on a red interface.